 The meetings are open to all.
 Informality prevails.
 There are no talks or events, just a lot of people drinking and chattering.
 On first Thursdays, sf fans are present from 5pm or even earlier.
 If nervous, look for reprobates fingering proofs of British SF Association publications or handing out sinister sheets of paper – convention flyers or fanzines.

 If you prefer more structured events, centred on a talk, panel or interview, try the monthly BSFA meetings held on the fourth Wednesday of each month except for December.

 Exceptions to the First-Thursday schedule

 Roger Robinson is the "owner" of the meeting as far as the Melton Mowbray is concerned, and in December 2013 he booked the cellar bar for First Thursdays throughout 2014, with a tentative Christmas booking for 18 December.
 The management would reportedly prefer a paid-for Christmas party booking and may bounce mere loyal regulars if one should turn up: watch this space.

 Christmas Meeting – a second gathering each December, traditionally on the Thursday before Christmas Eve but sometimes a week earlier for greater general convenience.
 Someone needs to inform the pub well in advance.
-For 2013, the date booked by Roger Robinson is 19 December.
+For 2014, the (tentative) date booked by Roger Robinson is 18 December.

 New Year – if 1 January (the UK New Year's bank holiday) is a Thursday, the January meeting is displaced to 8 January.
 This last happened in 2009 and will happen again in 2015.

 Maundy Thursday – the London meeting happens as usual but is likely to be somewhat depleted if the annual UK Easter SF Convention (Eastercon) is far from London.